Roundy123/simNum/README.md

 1. Download the package [here](https://pypi.python.org/pypi/simNum/2.1)
 2. Unzip the file
 3. Change directory in your terminal to the directory containing the downloaded setup.py file
-4. Type `python setup.py install` and hit enter
+4. Type `python setup.py install` and hit press return

 ## Documentation